Devarajand23/Slot-Machine-Project/README.md

 # Slot-Machine-Project
 Welcome to the Slot Machine Game!
 This is a simple console-based game developed in Python, simulating a classic slot machine experience.
 Players can deposit money, place bets, and spin the reels to test their luck and potentially win big!

+Disclaimer :

+This project is for educational and entertainment purposes only.
+We do not endorse or promote gambling in any form.
+The game is purely virtual and does not involve real money transactions.
+The goal is to provide a fun programming exercise and showcase basic concepts in Python, such as random number generation, loops, and conditionals.
+Always gamble responsibly and within your means if you choose to participate in gambling activities outside this project.

 Features

     Multiple Lines Betting: Bet on up to 3 lines, increasing your chances of winning.